 As AFP’s Vice President for State Operations, Teresa Oelke provides the strategic vision for an expansive, nationwide team.
 Across 34 state-based chapters, Oelke ensures the organization is optimally deploying its volunteer and staff assets to secure economic policy victories that give Americans greater freedom to chart a course for their own lives.

 Oelke started with the organization in 2009 as a volunteer in Arkansas, and quickly helped AFP launch a chapter in the state.
 As State Director, her leadership on key policy battles in Little Rock led her to be elevated to Regional Director before AFP’s board of directors appointed her Vice President in 2013.
 Since then, she’s helped AFP to increase its ranks, expand into new states, and integrate a field operation with the capacity to reach millions of Americans with timely, issue-based communications.

 Oelke credits her parents for imbuing her with a passion for economic freedom.

-Oelke’s attributes her passion for economic freedom to her parents.
-“My mom is a first generation American.
+“My mom is a first-generation American.
 My grandma received welfare her entire life.
 But because of the freedom and opportunity this country afforded them, with ten kids in tow, my parents were able to move our family out of poverty.
 History shows economic freedom is the best way for people to find opportunity and prosperity.”

-Teresa has been married for 21 years to Tim Oelke, who is President of Oelke Construction.
-They have three sons Nick, Jake and Sam.
-They reside in Springdale, Arkansas where they are active in Cross Church in Rogers.
-In their free time they ride dirt bikes, run and enjoy zombie television programs.
+Teresa has enjoyed a 22-year marriage to Tim Oelke, president of Oelke Constructions.
+They reside with their three sons – Nick, Jake and Sam – in Springdale, Arkansas, where they’re active at Cross Church in Rogers.
+In their free time, they ride dirt bikes, run and enjoy zombie television programs.